 Figure 16.1.
 Demersal elasmobranchs - Iceland and East Greenland.
-Icelandic landings of (a) common skate complex and (b) starry ray A. radiata by fishing gear).
+Icelandic landings of (a) common blue skate and (b) starry ray A. radiata by fishing gear).
 Note different scales at the y-axis.

 Figure 16.2.
 Demersal elasmobranchs - Iceland and East Greenland.
-Landings of skates (Division 5.a and Subarea 14).
+Landings of skates in division 5.a.
 Prior to 1992, all skates nei are assumed to belong to common skate complex (see earlier reports).
-WG estimates of the most commonly reported skates, 1973-2015.
-(ICES, 2016a), national landings data provided to the WG, and Faroese statistical database www.hagstova.fo).
+Data were updated with nominal landings from ICES database (ICES, 2021) for years 2006-2019 and also contain national landings data provided to the WG.